 So what is Telepathic Animal Communication really all about?
 How does it work?

-First off, let’s define TELEPATHY because animal communication works using telepathy.
+First off, let’s define TELEPATHY because animal communication works using telepathy, one of your intuitive gifts and abilities.

 Start resolving any problem by inviting your animal’s participation, giving them a voice.
 They can tell us how they feel, when the problem started, what helps, what makes things worse, and what they really want or need… Often the answers are as simple as learning to listen to their wisdom, see life from their viewpoint.